htalibart/ppsuite/README.md

-# ComPotts Suite
+# PPsuite

 This package contains the following tools :

-* *ComPotts* aligns Potts models and corresponding sequences / alignments
+* *PPalign* aligns Potts models and corresponding sequences / alignments
 * *MakePotts* builds a Potts model from a sequence or a MSA (output is a folder which also contains positions matching between model and MSA / sequence files)
 * *VizPotts* allows you to visualize inferred Potts models
 * *VizContacts* allows you to visualize the top N couplings of the inferred Potts model and whether the couplings are contacts in the 3D structure or not.
 You can visualize them around a circle thanks to Circos, or on a PDB structure using PyMOL.